unstoppablecarl/downsync/src/markdown/downsync-rules.md

 A building this size would allow 6 infantry bases to fit on the roof comfortably.
 Buildings with a larger footprint should be handled in sections where each section is considered a different building.

-*Buildings can be any height, but Units in tall buildings will have a wide field of view but will also be visible from a wider range of positions.*
+*Units in tall buildings will have a wide field of view, but will also be visible from a wider range of positions.*

 ## Units